Atlas975/Notes/MediaCoding/Discrete_cosine_transform.md

 ## Digitised cosine waves
 - Due to the cosine waves being infinite, they need to be digitised, with a discrete number of points used in sampling it.
 These can then be stored to reconstruct data in the [[Media_coding#Frequency domain|frequency domain]]
-- The number of cosine waves needed to reconstruct a signal depends on the range of values eg 10 possible values needs 10 different cosine waves
+- The number of cosine waves needed to reconstruct a signal depends on the length of values the signal can assume.
+In practice a signal with 8 possible values is typically used
-- Example using 8 cosine waves taking 8 samples (8x8):

 ![[Pasted image 20240326175413.png|450|450]]

 - This results in a DCT basis vector that stores the samples taken, normalisation is also typically performed for each of these vectors.
 - These basis vectors are what make up the **basis matrix**, each row being a digitised cosine wave.
-These vectors can then be used to reconstruct data
+These vectors can then be used to reconstruct data and are constant

 ![[Pasted image 20240326180412.png|450|450]]